Orders of Protection

 An order of protection is more commonly known as a restraining order, and is an order from a court of law used to protect the victims of domestic violence.
 The order is meant to stop ongoing harassment and prevent future harassing or violent behavior, and has the power to keep an abuser from communicating or coming into contact with their victims.
 Such orders can be issued by a family court, criminal court, or the state supreme court, and may last up to five years, depending upon the circumstances of each individual case.

-Courts consider many factors when determining the duration of an order
+Courts consider many factors when determining the duration of an order of protection, including:

-- Whether there was a physical injury and the seriousness of that injury
+- Whether there was a physical injury and the seriousness of that injury or injuries,

 - Whether a weapon was used,

 - Whether the abuser has a history of such acts, and

 - Any prior convictions of similar crimes against the same victim.

 The order itself sets limits on the abuser’s behavior – such as the amount and type of contact that can be had with the victims, if any at all.
 Should the order be handed down by a family court, the judge may also make a ruling as to the custody of any affected children, and visitation restrictions as well.

 While no order can completely guarantee a victim’s safety, orders of protection are used every day and are usually quite effective in stopping further abusive actions.